jourdefeu/car-price/README.md

    - Extract relevant features.
    - Group by items and create a new column.

-**4. k-Nearest Neighbors (kNN)**
+**4. Decision Tree Regression Algorithm**
-   - Apply the kNN algorithm.
+   - Apply the Decision Tree Regressor algorithm.
-   - Convert our table to a 2D matrix, and fill the missing values with zeros.

 ## Results